 - Avoid excessively soaking your feet in Epsom salts as it may result in dry and cracked skin.

-- People with dry skin on their feet must not use this remedy more than twice or thrice a week.
+- People with dry skin on their feet must not use this bath salt remedy more than twice or thrice a week.
 Add a layer of moisturizer after soaking your foot in Epsom salt to reduce the impact of dryness.
 It is best to consult a doctor if you face a recurring condition or extreme foot pain that does not go away even after a few Epsom salt treatments.

 - People with diabetes should obtain medical consultation before using Epsom salt as it exposes them to an increased risk of infections.
 It is recommended to consult a specialist if you experience open sores or prolonged pain in your feet.